-Prior to the Issuance of the Coastal Development Permit, the applicants shall submit to the Executive Director for review and written approval, two sets of final drainage and runoff control plans, including supporting calculations.
-The plan shall be prepared by a licensed engineer and shall incorporate structural and non-structural Best Management Practices (BMPs) designed to control the volume, velocity and pollutant load of stormwater leaving the developed site.
+Prior to the Issuance of the Coastal Development Permit, the applicants shall submit to the Executive Director for review and written approval, two sets of final drainage and runoff control plans for the development area included in Coastal Development Permit No. 4-01-230, including supporting calculations.
+The plan shall be prepared by a licensed engineer and shall incorporate structural and non-structural Best Management Practices (BMPs) designed to control the volume, velocity and pollutant load of stormwater leaving the developed area.
 The plan shall be reviewed and approved by the consulting geotechnical engineer and geologist to ensure the plan is in conformance with consultant's recommendations.
 In addition to the specifications above, the plan shall be in substantial conformance with the following requirements: